obsidian-level-maker/Obsidian/source_files/fltk/fluid/README_fl.txt

 If a keyword is read that is not in the Option list, we start reading Types.
 Types represent all possible entries in the hierarchy including C functions, class definitions, and of course all Widgets.
-A Type is any of the supported Widgets classes, or one of the following:
+A Type is any of the supported Widgets classes, or one of the following (case sensitive):

 Function, code, codeblock, decl, data, declblock, comment, class, widget_class